divorced couple

 We're Having a Tuesday

-One of the biggest adjustments for young children of divorce is the transition between homes.
+One of the biggest adjustments for young children is the transition between homes.
 In this story, a little girl struggles with the constant back-and-forth.
 When she is at her mother's house, she misses her father, and vice versa.
 There are certain things that she misses, like her pet or her bike, that she can't always take with her.
 However, she always carries her special backpack no matter where she goes.
 This gentle story, with soft watercolor illustrations, captures the emotional turmoil of a child who splits her time with her mother and father.
 There are some helpful blank pages at the end where kids are encouraged to write down their own feelings.

 The D Word